gucci-on-fleek/Stardew-Valley-Item-Finder/readme.md

 You can sort the table by clicking on the headers, and you can download the table as a `CSV` file to use in Excel.

-Currently, this tool does *not* account for any professions or special events.
-This may lead to some prices being slightly inaccurate for your specific character.

 About
 -----